 As with any camera, no matter how great it is, there are bound to be some negatives.
-These are my biggest complaints about the camera, as well as some common problems that myself and others have experienced.
+These are our biggest complaints about the camera, as well as some common problems that are common.

 - The camera pulls from the battery whenever it’s on.
 The power switch is flimsy and easily turns on in a bag, draining the battery quickly.

 - The battery door is flimsy and prone to breaking.
-Mine is held down with electrical tape.
+Ours is held down with tape.

 - It’s easy to accidentally press the shutter fully when trying to focus.

 - The hooks to attach straps force the camera to hang vertically.